ElBigfoot/ElBigfoot/README.md

 - 🔭 I’m currently working on ...
 OpenSource,BlenderAPI, ShellScripts automation with GO and Python.
 - 🌱 I’m currently learning ...Python Intermediate, GO Basics
-- 👯 I’m looking to collaborate on ...Meshery and LF Mentoship Programms
+- 👯 I’m looking to collaborate on ...Meshery and LF Mentorship Programms
 - 🤔 I’m looking for help with ...
 Writting better software